At a Glance:

 Doctor of Education

-Be Known as a
+Be Known as a Leader in Education

 The George Fox University doctor of education (EdD) in educational leadership prepares educators to be leaders in their chosen specialties.

 The program focuses on qualities of cultural, moral, and organizational leadership as the basis for leading complex educational organizations.